All of our counselors are Licensed or have completed their Masters Degree and are doing their residency with HFT to obtain their license.

 Mary Boyette

-Mary is a Resident Marriage and Family Therapist pursuing her licensure as a Marriage and Family Therapist in the state of Virginia.
+Mary is a Licensed Resident-in-Counseling pursuing her licensure as a Marriage and Family Therapist in the state of Virginia.
 Mary graduated with a Master’s Degree in Marriage and Family Therapy from Liberty University.

 Mary primarily works with children, adolescents, couples, families, and individuals diagnosed with or experiencing symptoms consistent with the following diagnoses: Anxiety, Depression, Obsessive-Compulsive Disorder, Gender Dysphoria, Borderline Personality Disorder, and Adjustment Disorders.